kanboard/kanboard/docs/automatic-actions.markdown

 - Assign a color to a specific user
 - Assign automatically a color based on a category
 - Assign automatically a category based on a color
+- Create a task from an external provider
+- Change the assignee based on an external username
+- Change the category based on an external label
+- Create a comment from an external provider

 Examples
 --------